mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ###### DINOM D100535 A

-Dinom is a typical ‘rockball’ world.
+Dinom is a typical 'rockball' world.
 It is a member of the Imperium under the governance of the Dinom Corporation.
 Settled for economic reasons it is officially listed as an oligarchy in the IISS database but could be considered a corporate state in which the